Libsmj/Vibrate-Souls/README.md

 Uses [Intiface Central](https://intiface.com/central/) to connect to devices.
-Download and extract latest release, run VibrateGames.exe to scan for games and Intiface.
+Download and extract latest release, run VibrateSouls.exe to scan for games and Intiface.
 Automatically vibrates all connected devices when HP decreases.

 Current supported games: